Estes Park, Colorado, USA travel guide

 Getting Around Estes Park, Colorado, USA

-Rent a car at Denver International Airport (DEN) as it's essential for exploring Estes Park and Rocky Mountain National Park.
-Public transport within the park is limited.
+A rental car is absolutely essential for exploring Estes Park and Rocky Mountain National Park; public transport is very limited.

-If you plan to drive Fall River Road, ensure your rental car has high clearance.
-It's a one-way, unpaved road that can be bumpy but offers a unique perspective of the park.
+If you plan to drive Fall River Road, ensure your rental car has high clearance, as it's unpaved and can be rough.

 What to Pack

-• Sturdy hiking boots with good ankle support are a must for exploring trails, even easy ones.
+• Comfortable, broken-in hiking boots with good ankle support for varied terrain.

-• Sunscreen, sunglasses, and a wide-brimmed hat – the sun at altitude is intense.
+• Sunscreen, sunglasses, and a wide-brimmed hat – the high altitude sun is intense.

-• Binoculars for wildlife viewing, especially during the elk rut, to get a closer look at the majestic animals.
+• Binoculars for wildlife viewing, especially during the elk rut.

-• A good camera with extra batteries to capture the stunning landscapes and wildlife.
+• A good camera with extra batteries to capture the stunning scenery and wildlife.

 Money-Saving Tips